 - 3.1 Rule Priority and Procedure.
 The rules contained in this handbook are the official rules of procedure of American Model United Nations and will be used for all Council sessions.
 These rules take precedence over any other set of rules. - 3.2 Precedence of Rules.
 Proceedings in the Security Council of AMUN shall be conducted under the following precedence of rules; - 1.
-AMUN Rules of Procedure,

-- 2. AMUN Security Council Precedence Short Form (see page 42), - Rulings by the Rules Committee, 3. - 4.
+AMUN Rules of Procedure, - 2.
+AMUN Security Council Precedence Short Form (see page 43), - 3.
+Rulings by the Rules Committee, - 4.
 Historical Usage of the AMUN Rules of Procedure, - 5.
 The Charter of the United Nations. - 3.3 The Order of Precedence of Motions.
-The order of precedence of motions is listed in order of priority in both the Security Council Precedence Short Form (see page 42) and in these rules under Section 7, Motions in Order of Priority.
-These motions, in the order given, have precedence over all other proposals or motions before the Security Council. - 3.4 Rules Committee.
-The President of the General Assembly, Senior Vice President of the General Assembly, President and Vice President of the Security Council, and one other person appointed by the Secretary-General shall compose the membership of the Rules Committee. - 3.5 Rule Changes.
+The order of precedence of motions is listed in order of priority in both the Security Council Precedence Short Form (see page 43) and in these rules under Section 7, Motions in Order of Priority.
+These motions, in the order given, have precedence over all other proposals or motions before the Security Council. - Rule Changes.
 The Rules Committee reserves the right to make changes in these rules at any time.
-Should a change occur, it will be communicated to the Representatives in a timely manner.
+Should a change occur, it will be communicated to the Representatives in a timely manner. - 4.
+Draft Resolutions, Amendments & Statements - 4.1 Definition of Draft resolutions.
+A draft resolution is a proposal consisting of at least one preambular and one operative clause. - 4.2 Draft Resolutions.
+Security Council Representatives will receive a packet containing draft resolutions submitted by participating delegations.
+Additional draft resolutions may be submitted to the Security Council President for approval at any time during the Conference,